DevonDF/CTF-Writeups/TryHackMe/Skynet/README.md

 Hmmh, seems not to be working for unauthorised users...

-Nmap also found an SMB share, so I will run a scan to see if we can enumerate this to find any possible username to bruteforce:
+Nmap also found an SMB share, so I will run an enumeration scan using nmap scripts:

+`nmap -p 445 --script=smb-enum-shares.nse,smb-enum-users.nse 10.10.223.17`

+The result:

 ![](2021-03-13-09-32-09.png)